 2. Mythic Quest (Apple TV+)

 For those who haven’t yet discovered this gem of a television show from Apple TV+, we highly recommend catching up.
 A workplace comedy about a video game company 🎮, but you really don’t need to know anything about video games to enjoy this one (though, if you do, the experience is that much better).
 The first season premiered in 2020 and culminated in a pandemic episode that may have had us all sobbing, proving that this show is full of as much heart as hilarity.
-Season Three just premiered on November 11, with new episodes dropping every week, so whether you’re watching from the beginning or diving into a long-awaited new season, we promise this one will be the treat you deserve during a long weekend.
+Season Three premiered in Fall 2022, and whether you’re watching from the beginning or diving into a long-awaited new season, we promise this one will be the treat you deserve during a long weekend.

 3. Manifest (Netflix)

 Manifest was canceled after three seasons on network TV but really…hit liftoff ✈️ (see what we did there?) once it came to Netflix.
-And thank goodness: Netflix revived the show for a fourth season—the first ten episodes of which just dropped November 4 (more are to come).
-If you are a fan of the mid-2000s stunning hit show Lost, you might find this one really fun.
-A group of passengers on a flight from Jamaica to New York hit a bit of turbulence and land at their destination with no issues… except having been presumed dead for five years.
+And thank goodness: Netflix revived the show for a fourth season.
+If you are a fan of the mid-2000s stunning hit show Lost (which sparked a bit of watch party mania) you might find this one just as fun.
+A group of passengers on a flight from Jamaica to New York hits a bit of turbulence and land at their destination with no issues… except having been presumed dead for five years.
 (Intrigued yet?!)
 What follows is a supernatural drama with so many moving pieces and interesting characters, it’s no wonder Netflix bingers wanted more.

 4. The Sex Lives of College Girls (HBO Max)

 This series, created by the brilliant Mindy Kaling, looks into the college lives of four Gen Z women and the range of people they meet and date as freshmen on campus.
 Like any show created by Kaling, it balances quick-witted humor and laugh-out-loud dialogue with piercing moments of poignance and heart.
-Season Two lands on HBO Max on November 17—just in time for a long Thanksgiving weekend.
+Season Two landed on HBO Max in Fall 2022.
 Our favorite thing about this show is how relatable it is, no matter your age.
 If you’re a Gen Z’er or have fond memories of your early twenties, you’ll respond to the themes in this show—dating, parents who just don’t understand, friendship, finding your passion, and learning who you are.

 5. The White Lotus (HBO Max)

 In the Summer of 2021, everyone was talking about Season One of this show.
-Set at the fictional White Lotus resort in Hawaii 🏝, the first season followed a range of characters in a sharp social satire about privilege and status.
+(Season Two enthusiasm was no different.)
+But if you’ve never watched, it’s time to start.
+The first season is set at the fictional White Lotus resort in Hawaii 🏝, and follows a range of characters in a sharp social satire about privilege and status.
 Funny, dark, and twisty, there’s no question this show is unique.
-The second season, which just dropped on October 30th, sends our characters to Sicily, Italy—and we’re in it for the scenery as much as the plot!
-And the cherry on top?
-The White Lotus stars Jennifer Coolidge, an all-around fan-favorite actress from movies like Best in Show and Legally Blonde.
-She is currently featured singing in these fun holiday Old Navy commercials.
+The second season sends our characters to Sicily, Italy—and our community hosted a watch party filled with great conversations about everything from the character motivations to the incredible Italian scenery!
+Both seasons of The White Lotus stars Jennifer Coolidge, an all-around fan-favorite actress from movies like Best in Show and Legally Blonde.
+Can you say legend?